Skip advert

 Does the Volkswagen Passat Estate have a big boot?

-As we’ve mentioned, the big 690-litre boot is one of the Passat Estate’s top features, and it represents a big increase of 40 litres compared with the previous model – a car we already praised for its practicality.
-This matches the Skoda Superb Estate, while also making it around 200 litres bigger than the space on offer in an A4 Avant or C-Class Estate.
-In other word’s, that’s like having an extra city car’s boot space on hand.
-The Passat does only have 60:40 split and fold rear seats, though, rather than the 40:20:40 design which can be used to load really long items between two back seat passengers.
+As we’ve mentioned, the big 690-litre boot is one of the Passat Estate’s top features, and it represents a significant increase of 40 litres compared with the previous model – a car we already praised for its practicality.
+This matches the Skoda Superb Estate, while also making it around 200 litres bigger than the space on offer in the A4 Avant or C-Class Estate.
+In other words, that’s like having an extra city car’s boot space on hand.
+The Passat does only have 60:40 split-fold rear seats, though, rather than the 40:20:40 design that can be used to load really long items between two back-seat passengers.

 Boot space comparison